CityOfNewYork/ACCESS-NYC/wp-content/plugins/wpscan/readme.txt

 * Check for code repository files
 * Check if default secret keys are used
 * Check for exported database files
+* Weak passwords
+* HTTPS enabled

 = What does the plugin do? =

-* Scans the WordPress core, plugins and themes for known security vulnerabilities;
+* Scans for known WordPress vulnerabilities, plugin vulnerabilities and theme vulnerabilities;
 * Does additional security checks;
 * Shows an icon on the Admin Toolbar with the total number of security vulnerabilities found;
 * Notifies you by mail when new security vulnerabilities are found.